Smilin01/Resume-builder/README.md

 ### PDF Compilation Pipeline
 1. LaTeX code changes trigger compilation after 2-second debounce
 2. Code hash is generated to prevent duplicate compilations
-3. Edge Function sends LaTeX to external compilation service
+3. Request sent to YtoTech LaTeX-on-HTTP API with LaTeX source
+4. API compiles using pdflatex (configurable to xelatex, lualatex, etc.)
-4. PDF blob is received and displayed in preview panel
+5. PDF blob is received and displayed in preview panel
+6. Compilation time is tracked and displayed to user
-5. Compilation errors are captured and displayed
+7. Compilation errors are parsed from logs and displayed with line numbers

 ### Data Flow
 ```